Upcoming Events

 Children's Activities - Families of Canon Frome Court

-Chi Gung - Chris Taylor
+Chi Gung - Chris Taylor, Canon Frome Court

 The ancient Chinese art of moving meditation - for body, mind and spirit.
 A 20 minute routine you can take away and practice every morning.